tarwn/lessthandot-hugo/blogs/content/posts/2009-12-30-applying-kanban-to-it-processes-part-5.md

 ### Continuous Improvement

-The term &#8216;Continuous Improvement&#8217; shows up in several of the articles and the concept is present in all of them.
+The term &#8216;Continuous Improvement' shows up in several of the articles and the concept is present in all of them.
 The principle of continuous improvement is to make small, incremental improvements to a process that, over a long term, build towards great savings and quality improvements.
 Individual improvements are made by finding and analyzing a waste in the process (such as wasted material, movement, safety hazards) or many wastes in a single step of the process (such as the defect testing in the software development article).
 By determining the root cause of the waste or wastes, and making small process improvements to reduce or remove that waste, targets or methods for improvement become available.
 By slowly paring away at the wastes in our processes, we improve the quality, cost, and timing characteristics of our process.

 Kanban helps Continuous Improvement efforts by providing a consistent flow and visualization of our process.
 The visualization and standardization of the process cause exceptions and bottlenecks to become more visible, giving us focal points for our improvement efforts.
 Once improvements have been made, the Kanban board can then show us how those changes affect the greater process and if the improvements have improved the overall process, uncovered new issues, or failed to solve the root problem.